 At the start of the next chapter, we see that Yori is settling in to his new abode at his new school.
 Everyone’s clamoring over the new kid, praising him for being the only out-of-prefecture student to make it into their prestigious school.
 Tons of people are trying to be friendly to him, but Yori being Yori results in him being a dick to everyone, including his new roommate.

 As everyone quickly recoils away from this asshole, Yori gets a call in the lobby.
 It’s Iku, and she’s jonesin’ for her Yori fix.
 Not just to hear his voice but also to get a kiss on the lips through the phone, which is really just making kissing faces and pretending they’re kissing.
 This would be kinda sweet if not for the fact that Yori yells at her that she’s doing it wrong, especially with no way of seeing her.

-As he hangs up, he looks behind him to see his dorm manager teasing him about his phone calls asking if he’s talking to his girlfriend then revising this to knowing he’s talking to his sister since he called her by name and apparently her information is in his file, which also makes this moving thing moot again.
+As he hangs up, he looks behind him to see his dorm manager teasing him about his phone calls, asking if he’s talking to his girlfriend, then revising this to knowing he’s talking to his sister since he called her by name.
+Apparently, her information is in his file, which also makes this moving thing moot again.
 I’m not sure if this means he knows that Yori’s dating Iku, but it’s possible.

 Later, Yori decides to call Iku despite the dorm manager telling him he’s not allowed to receive anymore calls unless it’s an emergency.

 The final chapter of the volume starts Yori and Iku’s birthday.
 We get some kinda cute flashbacks of Yori being really caring and over protective of his sister, all leading up to a birthday picture where it seems like Yori and Iku started to not get along as well as they used to as children….and the reason why is….oh god.